 Artificial Intelligence has 3 basic methods to receive information and learn:

 Artificial vision: Machines can see, detect what they are seeing and learn from what they have in front of the lens.
-Many of us have examples of this technology in our Iphone X where the phone can detect our faces (and no other) and give us access to the phone, keys and accounts.
+Many of us have examples of this technology in our iPhone X where the phone can detect our faces (and no other) and give us access to the phone, keys, and accounts.
 This artificial vision system can predict and learn from the natural changes of your face such as hair growth or beard, aging, lens wear, etc.

 Listen: One of the great powers of artificial intelligence is the ability to listen, detect language and respond as requested.
 A clear example is intelligent voice assistants such as Alexa or Google Voice.
 They can interact with you, learn your tone of voice, teach you some topic and tell you a story.

-Diverse Sensors: Any equipment that can transform something that wants to be measured in an electrical impulse can be connected to an AI machine: Temperature, wind speed, flow of a liquid, cholesterol and triglyceride levels, blood sugar levels, water quality, etc.
+Diverse Sensors: Any equipment that can transform something that wants to be measured in an electrical impulse can be connected to an AI machine: Temperature, wind speed, the flow of a liquid, cholesterol and triglyceride levels, blood sugar levels, water quality, etc.

-After receiving the data (millions of data) is able to calculate very quickly how much of each of these data are relevant to the problem you want to solve and then modify the necessary variables.
+After receiving the data (millions of data) is able to calculate very quickly how much of each of these data is relevant to the problem you want to solve and then modify the necessary variables.

-Without the intention of entering into complex explanations, the ability of a machine to make multiple simultaneous regressions in order to detect which variables are relevant and which are not, is what allows it to make the best possible decision.
+Without the intention of entering into complex explanations, the ability of a machine to make multiple simultaneous regressions in order to detect which variables are relevant and which are not is what allows it to make the best possible decision.